steve-f-kahn/Bookmark_manager/README.md

 As a user,
 So that I can have a link to my favourite sites
 I want to add a bookmark

+As a user,
+So nobody knows that I ever used bing
+I want to delete a bookmark